-During the quarter ended March 31, 2020, the letters of credit and facilities that were transferred to the Company in connection with the acquisition of TMR were terminated, except as to certain immaterial amounts.
-The parties had previously agreed that no new letters of credit would be issued under these facilities.
+During the six months ended June 30, 2020, the letters of credit and facilities that were transferred to the Company in connection with the acquisition of TMR were terminated.
 There have been no other material changes to our credit facilities as disclosed in our Form 10-K for the year ended December 31, 2019.

 Refer to "Note 7.
-Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" for additional information related to our debt and significant credit facilities
+Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" for additional information related to our debt and significant credit facilities.